AmphiLink/Fuzzer-for-.tar-Archives/README.md

 ```
 ./fuzzer "./extractor_x86_64"
 ```
-If you are have an Apple silicon chip use this extractor:
+If you have an Apple silicon chip use this extractor:
 ```
 ./fuzzer "./extractor_apple"
 ```